Revolutionize Your Hybrid Meeting Technology: Top Solutions for Better Hybrid Meetings

 Next, you’ll need the software that will enable you to manage your remote meetings.
 There are numerous cloud-based solutions to choose from today, which offer employees access to file-sharing, video streaming, audio, and messaging tools, all in the same unified interface.
 Some come with calendaring and scheduling tools for arranging meetings, as well as AI assistants, recording apps and more.

-Options like Microsoft Teams, Zoom, and Cisco Webex are popular, and can integrate seamlessly with all of the hardware your remote and in-office teams already use.
+Options like Microsoft Teams, Zoom, Google Meet, and Cisco Webex are popular, and can integrate seamlessly with all of the hardware your remote and in-office teams already use.

 Bonus Tools